infotechaaron/ActiveDirectoryLab/README.md

     <br/>
     <br/>

-## Part 2: Configuring VirtualBox with both a Server 2019 VM and Windows 10 VM
+## Part 2: Configuring VirtualBox with both a Windows 10 VM and a Windows Server 2019 VM
 <ul>

 <ol>